ohwgiles/laminar/UserManual.md

 sudo dnf install ./laminar-1.1.upstream_rocky8-1.x86_64.rpm
 ```

-Both install packages will create a new `laminar` user and install (but not activate) a systemd service for launching the laminar daemon.
+Both install packages will create a new `laminar` system user and install (but not activate) a systemd service for launching the laminar daemon.

 ## Building from source